all Zweiradler Tours

 Magura Service Kit

-(In our gear since winter 23/24.)
+(In our gear since winter 23/24.
+Status in Mongolia: 100 ml oil used up.)

 Service kit for Magura brakes with brake oil (“Royal Blood”), syringes and spare parts as well as parts for shortening the cables.
 In addition to the 100 ml in the service kit, we also got an extra 200 ml of brake oil.